 Finally, it’s happening in Fedora.
 On systems with only a single OS installed, the grub menu will be hidden by default settings as it doesn’t make any sense.
 Hence, you should see a smoother and faster boot experience making for better user experience.

 8. Modules for Everyone

 Modular repositories are enabled by default, which was previously limited to only the Server Edition.
-Therefore, Fedora users will have access to a wider range of software choices than they had previously.
-This also will provide an additional advantage of no longer need to duplicate that work for both the modular and non-modular repositories.
+Therefore, Fedora users will have access to a broader range of software choices than they had already.
+This also will provide an additional advantage of no more prolonged need to duplicate that work for both the modular and non-modular repositories.